abskmj/notes/content/posts/rog-zephyrus-g14/popos/index.md

 tags: ["ASUS ROG Zephyrus G14", "PopOS", "Ubuntu"]
 ---

-Install the latest version of PopOS along side Windows 10 in a multi-boot setup.
+Install the latest version of PopOS alongside Windows 10 in a multi-boot setup.
 Follow similar steps to install Ubuntu as well.

 # Update - PopOS 21.10 and newer
 I recommend using the latest version as most of the features will work out of the box without needing to install adding packages as documented.